 are your professional affiliations?

-We are affiliated with home inspection societies on the state and national level.
+We are affiliated with home inspector associations on the state and national level.
 Some of the benefits for our

-students include free membership in the National Society of Home
+students include one-year free membership in the National Society

 Why should I choose PHII?

 PHII gives you interactive training, experienced support, a lot of value and the most affordable tuition in the

 industry.
 Plus we offer a satisfaction guarantee.
 Over the years we have successfully trained thousands of home